COVESA/ifex/README.md

 * Import the generator.py and parser.py modules
 * Get the needed Service description file(s) (YAML), for example from command line argument
 * For each file, get the Abstract Syntax Tree representation by calling `parser.get_ast_from_file(service_desc_file)`
 * Write templates according to (some, not all) node types.
-You can call gen(node, <Nodetype>) from within a template - see details below.
+You can call `gen(node, <Nodetype>)` from within a template - see details below.
 * Set the default_templates member variable in generator to configure which templates to use (see section below).
-* Implement the gen() function, normally by delegating directly into generator.gen(), but you can put your own logic here if needed.
+* Implement the `gen()` function, normally by delegating directly into `generator.gen()`, but you can put your own logic here if needed.
-* Call the gen() function with the topmost node.
+* Call the `gen()`  function with the topmost node.
 Store result in appropriate file.
-* Continue calling the gen() function with another node, and another template.
+* Continue calling the `gen()` function with another node, and another template.
 Possibly store result in another file (for example, generating .c and .h header files from the same input)
 * ... implement any other required logic in the generator code, and/or with the advanced control options available in jinja2 templates.

-* (!)
-Remember to inject any globals (e.g. functions) into the jinja environment if these are referred by the templates.
-See generator.py for example.
+* **NOTE!
+Remember to inject any globals (e.g. functions) into the jinja environment if these are referred by the templates.**  See generator.py for example.
+You can also pass data into templates through other variables (see jinja2 documentation).

 ### Setting up default templates